okta/okta.github.io/_source/_posts/2018-07-19-basic-crud-react-and-spring-boot.md

 ## Add a React GroupEdit Component

-Create `app/src/GroupEdit.js` and use its `componentDidMount()` to fetch the group record with the id from the URL.
+Create `app/src/GroupEdit.js` and use its `componentDidMount()` to fetch the group resource with the id from the URL.

 ```jsx
 import React, { Component } from 'react';